Pleb5/Pleb5.github.io/pages/pleb_lessons.md

 ## General Trade-offs of Multisig:
 {: .no_toc }
 * Multisig transactions stand out on the blockchain.
 Multisig addresses are different from singlesig and so chain analysis can track it more easily.
 If more and more people use multisig though, this can be mitigated
 * You have to backup all extended public keys(Xpubs) of the Quorum.
 The collection of extended public keys eligible for signing combined with the minimum signature threshold information is called a “Wallet Descriptor” (aka “wallet output descriptor” aka “wallet configuration file”).
 It is sufficiently human readable so you can go see such a file for yourself what it looks like.

-     \
-Interaction with a multisig wallet starts with loading the wallet descriptor(like an Xpub in the case of a Single-sig wallet), be it on Sparrow for watch-only address generation and transaction creation or loading it into a hardware signer to sign the multisig transaction(loading the descriptor in a signing device is not an absolute requirement but is good practice.
-Anything can be signed by your private keys, it is just nonsensical to sign things that don’t mean anything). \
+Interaction with a multisig wallet starts with loading the wallet descriptor(like an Xpub in the case of a Single-sig wallet), be it on Sparrow for watch-only address generation and transaction creation or loading it into a hardware signer to sign the multisig transaction.
+Loading the descriptor in a signing device is not an absolute requirement but is good practice.
+Anything can be signed by your private keys, it is just nonsensical to sign things that don’t mean anything.
- \
 The wallet descriptor is born when the multisig wallet is born.
 All Xpubs have to be present.
-If this wallet is deleted from Sparrow, you cannot watch its balance, produce new addresses and create transactions until you recover the Wallet Descriptor of the Quorum again.
+If this wallet is deleted from Sparrow, **you cannot watch its balance, produce new addresses and create transactions until you recover the Wallet Descriptor** of the Quorum again.
 This is important because you will not be able to reproduce all the Xpubs without their secret keys, and you can’t have all secret keys in one location because of course that would annul the reason for multisig in the first place.
 If this is too confusing at this stage, just play around with multisig wallets in your Signet setup and you can revisit multisig later.
 * Complexity can quickly overwhelm anyone and create obvious security holes.
 All Quorum types present unique situations with a different game theory to consider
     * Can create a false sense of security
     * Collusion: Depending on the threshold, it can be easier to conspire and spend the bitcoin behind your back